YOUTH

 Preseason (Months 1–2)

-• Four team-focused practices led by Head Coach Joey Topel and Assistant Coach Ben Yogev
+• Practices are led by Head Coach Joey Topel and Assistant Coach Ben Yogev, with development support from Performance Specialist Coach Brett Carroll and Coach Martyra

-• Focus areas include team structure, play installation, football IQ, communication, leadership development, and culture
+• Focus areas include team structure, play installation, football IQ, positioning work, communication, leadership development, and the establishment of strong team culture

 Regular Season (Months 3–4)

-The program continues with six practices per month while shifting toward execution and tournament readiness.
+The program continues with six practices per month, with the focus shifting toward execution and tournament preparation.

-• Practices are led by Coach Joey and Coach Ben with involvement from the broader leadership staff
+• Practices continue to be led by Coach Joey Topel and Coach Ben Yogev, with continued involvement from the broader leadership staff including Coach Brett Carroll and Trevor Barlow

-• Emphasis is placed on cohesion, situational awareness, and preparation for the end-of-season experience
+• Emphasis is placed on team cohesion, situational awareness, decision-making, and disciplined execution within the team system

 Practice Environment